Drwaish/teamSolve/README.md

 and then update the vector db  with resume and respond according to my resume.

-I also try different inout question it respond accurately.
+I also try different input question it respond accurately.

 In this tasks I use zephyr 7b beta for inference.

+## Important Note
+Export the Hugging face token or put in **create_embedding.py** line 74 to hassle free execution.

 ### Thanks for your time.